Coronavirus & What We Do

 - Financial Donations: Your help is needed now more than ever, and funds allow us to direct your help to the most crucial areas of need at any given time.
 Please click here to donate now.
 Thank you!

 - Still doing free home pickup and now taking furniture: We are able to offer scheduled, no-contact home pickup of bagged or boxed clothing, shoes or other small household items, and have resumed picking up furniture!

 We at the Society of St. Vincent de Paul council serving Dane County have been closely monitoring the situation regarding spread of the coronavirus and the COVID-19 illness it causes.
 Mask wearing is required at all 7 of our Dane County thrift stores in accordance with Public Health Madison & Dane County’s Emergency Order #8 along with social distancing.
-Masks will be available for purchase at the store if you do not have one.
+Masks will be free and available at all of our stores if you do not have one.
 The health and safety of the neighbors in need we serve and of our customers, members, volunteers and employees are what matter most to us so thank you for masking up with us.